balinterdi/i15r/README.markdown

     <label for="user-name"><%= I18n.t("users.new.name") %></label>

+### Interactive key naming

+To interactively name the keys, one-by-one, pass the --interactive or -i flag.

+For example, if a key is going to be named `users.new.name`, you will be prompted as follows:

+"Name"
+users.new.name:
+1. <Enter key manually>
+2. users.new.name
+3. users.name
+Choose a key

+To enter a freeform text key, choose 1.
+To choose another pre-chosen key, choose its number.

 ## Design principles & suggested use

 I15R takes the 80-20 approach.
 It focuses on finding most of the text that needs